-- Grow improvement support to continue to build improvement capability and capacity both within the Care Inspectorate, with social care providers and partnership areas. - Growing innovation Testing out, supporting and spreading innovative practice and influencing policy across social care to inform the development of models of care which are fit for the future. - Grow involvement to involve people who experience care and support to shape and direct improvement support to where it matters most for people and the communities they live in.
+- Grow improvement support to continue to build improvement capability and capacity both within the Care Inspectorate, with social care providers and partnership areas. - Growing innovation Testing out, supporting and spreading innovative practice and influencing policy across social care to support the development of world class care and provide models of care which are fit for the future. - Grow involvement to involve people who experience care and support to shape and direct improvement support to where it matters most for people and the communities they live in.